PatMart/htaccess-redirector-php-script/readme.txt

+.htaccess Redirector PHP Script.

+Need to redirect a bunch of URLs?
+Got those urls and the new locations in CSV format?
+This is for you.
+Only run this script in a development area, never for a live site.

+I recommend using a site spider service such as sitemapdoc.com to get a list of all current urls (This is assuming your site is smallish, static urls).

+Then append to each line ",http://newurl.com/"

+The example in the source code should make sense.

-only meant to be used as a very quick tool.
+Only meant to be used as a very quick tool.

 ############
 ############